The 3 Stages of a Successful Email Newsletter Strategy for Creatives

 What day of the week should I send email newsletters?

 Some people find success with sending email newsletters the same day every week—BUT that’s the one thing I personally had to ditch because I found it boring.
-Plus when I’d run into holidays that I didn’t want to send emails on I’d end up having to skip that week or send my Wednesday newsletter on a different day.
-I didn’t like either of those options so I stopped sticking to a specific day of the week—but if neither of those things bug you then pick a day of the week and proceed.
+Plus, when I’d run into holidays that I didn’t want to send emails on, I’d end up having to skip that week or send my Wednesday newsletter on a different day.
+I didn’t like either of those options, so I stopped sticking to a specific day of the week—but if neither of those things bugs you, then pick a day of the week and proceed.

 Email newsletter strategy stage #3—selling to your email list